 Save the Children implements simple, low-cost measures to keep newborns alive and healthy, including “clean delivery” practices and promoting exclusive breastfeeding.
 In collaboration with Save the Children, the Bolivian Ministry of Health and Sports has developed a strategy to reduce newborn deaths.
-School-age children benefit from our School Health and Nutrition programs, which distribute micronutrients to girls and boys, provide first aid kits for classrooms, screen children for vision and hearing impairments and train teachers and parents in basic health issues.
+Additionally, Save the Children developed and implemented a program in Oruro and El Alto that trains children, youth and teachers in technology skills.

 Save the Children will continue to expand community-based activities that help improve the health, education, food security and nutrition of Bolivian children.
 These include:

-- An integrated food security initiative that will use strategies such as behavior change to help families increase and then sustain their household incomes and closely monitor the nutritional status of their children.
+An integrated food security initiative that will use strategies such as behavior change to help families increase and then sustain their household incomes and closely monitor the nutritional status of their children.

-- A multi-faceted adolescent program that will expand the Making Decisions model to the Lake Titicaca region, as well as maintaining its current national presence.
+A multi-faceted adolescent program that will expand the Making Decisions model to the Lake Titicaca region, as well as maintaining its current national presence.

-- A newborn health focus on post-natal care.
+A newborn health focus on post-natal care.